 Of important note, Wainscott is also a town of artists.
 Wainscott has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wainscott’s character.

-A relatively large number of people in Wainscott telecommute to their jobs.
-Overall, about 33.33% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.42% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Wainscott is a great place for families with children to consider.
 First of all, many other families with children live here, making Wainscott a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Wainscott has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wainscott’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Wainscott is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Wainscott is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Wainscott in 2022 was $126,952, which is wealthy relative to New York and the nation.
-This equates to an annual income of $507,808 for a family of four.
+The per capita income in Wainscott in 2022 was $124,276, which is wealthy relative to New York and the nation.
+This equates to an annual income of $497,104 for a family of four.
+However, Wainscott contains both very wealthy and poor people as well.

 Wainscott is a somewhat ethnically-diverse town.
 The people who call Wainscott home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wainscott residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wainscott include Irish, German, English, Polish, and European.
+Important ancestries of people in Wainscott include Irish, German, English, European, and Polish.

 The most common language spoken in Wainscott is English.
 Other important languages spoken here include Chinese and Urdu.